hollosipeti/EspHoMatrix-64x8/README.md

     dns2: 8.8.4.4    #if you want

 ```
 The latest EspHome version and ESP-IDF are used today.
-2026.01.02.
+03. Jan.
+2026.

 I am Hungarian, there are Hungarian language parts in the repo.

 I will have this display on top of my kitchen cabinet.
 That's why I don't have any buttons.
 There's nothing else but the display and a photoresistor for automatic brightness adjustment.

 I use an LED matrix like this.
 Two pieces.
+My matrix is ​​in a "serpentine" layout.
+If someone has a different type of matrix (e.g. Z-shaped), they will have to rewrite!

 ![matrix](media/led_matrix.png)